-Prize-winning biographer Andrew S. Curran retraces this misunderstood history through the lives and ideas of thirteen pivotal figures.
+In Biography of a Dangerous Idea, Prize-winning biographer and historian Andrew S. Curran retraces the misunderstood history of the birth of race through the lives and ideas of thirteen pivotal figures.
 Moving from the gilded halls of Versailles to the slave plantations of the Caribbean, from the court of the Mughal Empire to the drawing rooms of Jefferson’s Monticello, this sweeping narrative reveals how the Enlightenment’s audacious quest for knowledge became entangled with systems of empire and oppression––while offering a bold new reassessment of the era’s most celebrated luminaries.

 PRAISE